fanavarro/graphlib/README.md

  Normally,  graphs are defined in such way that two nodes are connected by one edge only.
 Nonetheless, the graph model used by this library permits that two nodes to be linked by more than one edge, which is common in fields like ontologies.

 The library relies on the Graph interface, which is parametrized with N (type of the nodes), and E (type of the edges), and declares graph methods, such as getNodes, getAdjacentNodes, or getIncomingNodes.
 Moreover, an AbstractGraph implementing most part of Graph interface is provided.
-By extending this abstract class, you only will have to implement the methods getNodes and getAdjacentNodesWithEdges.
+By extending this abstract class, you only will have to implement the methods getNodes and getAdjacentNodesByEdgeMap.

 The idea of this library is to help developers to define custom graphs by extending the AbstractGraph class.
 We also provide a simple map-based implementation (SimpleGraphImpl class), which could be an example of use case where the graph backend is a java map.